hasura/graphql-engine/graphql/manual/queries/pagination.rst

 Paginate query results
 ======================
 The operators ``limit`` and ``offset`` are used for pagination, etc. ``limit`` specifies the number of rows to retain from the result set and ``offset`` determines which slice to retain from the results.
 The following are examples of pagination in different scenarios.

 Limit results
 -------------
-Fetch the first 5 authors from a list of all authors:
+Fetch the first 5 authors from the list of all authors:

 .. graphiql::
   :query:
     query {
+      author(
+        limit: 5
-      article(limit: 5) {
+      ) {
         id
-        title
-        content
+        name
       }
     }
   :response:
     {
       "data": {
-        "article": [
+        "author": [
           {
-            "id": 3,
+            "id": 1,
-            "title": "some title",
-            "content": "some content"
+            "name": "Justin"
           },
           {
-            "id": 4,
+            "id": 2,
-            "title": "some title",
-            "content": "some content"
+            "name": "Beltran"
           },
           {
-            "id": 5,
+            "id": 3,
-            "title": "some title",
-            "content": "some content"
+            "name": "Sidney"
           },
           {
-            "id": 6,
+            "id": 4,
-            "title": "some title",
-            "content": "some content"
+            "name": "Anjela"
           },
           {
-            "id": 8,
+            "id": 5,
-            "title": "some title",
-            "content": "some content"
+            "name": "Amii"
           }
         ]
       }